 - What Mentors Do, by Lois J. Zachary, and part of Rick Reis' Tomorrow's Professor email list, looks at some of the ways in which mentors can facilitate student learning.

-- The Council on Undergraduate Research (CUR) has a booklet on Reinvigorating the Undergraduate Experience, which describes twenty successful models for undergraduate research.
+- The Council on Undergraduate Research (CUR) has multiple publications on Undergraduate Research Practices, which describe several successful models for undergraduate research.